-It is no doubt that the Covid-19 pandemic has shaken the roots of most people’s financial decisions.
+Since the onset of the Covid-19 pandemic, many people have had to alter their financial decisions.
 For some, this has come with catastrophic changes in their lifestyles due to the loss of a job or business.

 Sadly, retirement can treat you even worse.
 In one’s youthful years, it is common to assume that one’s wealth will increase seeing that they are working hard, getting raises or growing their businesses.
 That cannot be further from the truth, however, even this ideology is short-lived.